MerkulovDaniil/hse24/lectures/lec_9/lec_9.md

 $$
 More theoretical than practical approach.
 It also allows you to analyze the convergence, but often exact line search can be difficult if the function calculation takes too long or costs a lot.

-Interesting theoretical property of this method is that each following iteration is orthogonal to the previous one:
+An interesting theoretical property of this method is that each following iteration is orthogonal to the previous one:
 $$
 \alpha_k = \text{arg}\min_{\alpha \in \mathbb{R^+}} f(x_k - \alpha \nabla f(x_k))
 $$